 Star Color | White | Red with white borders |

 Australia’s Southern Cross features four large seven-pointed stars and one smaller five-pointed star.
 Their arrangement mirrors their brightness in the night sky.
-The British Admiralty later standardized the outer stars’ size and shape to make manufacturing easier.
+The British Admiralty later standardised the outer stars’ size and shape to make manufacturing easier.
+The number of stars on each flag is a key distinguishing factor, there are 6 Australia flag stars compared to 4 new zealand flag stars.

 Modern Debates and Controversies of Australian vs New Zealand Flags

-The last several years have seen intense debates about how similar Australian vs New Zealand flags look.
+The last several years have seen intense debates about the flag similarity between Australia and New Zealand.
 New Zealand’s acting Prime Minister Winston Peters stirred things up in 2018.
 He said Australia had copied their national flag and asked Australia to create a new design.

 The Flag Copying Dispute